 That Spallina and Tescher have resigned and withdrawn due to the fraudulent activities that have now caused intentional disputes with Eliot’s inheritance and interfered and delayed distributions for now almost two years by feloniously attempting to change beneficiaries to benefit Theodore and Pamela primarily.

-That Theodore introduced Tescher and Spallina to Simon as Theodore was doing business with them and was a close personal friend with Tescher primarily and Spallina.
+That Theodore introduced Tescher and Spallina to Simon and the Bernstein family as Theodore was doing business with them and was a close personal friend with Tescher primarily and Spallina.

-That Theodore Bernstein was asked by Eliot Bernstein to contact the FBI in relation to his having been the last party to take possession of Eliot’s car and have it towed to where it was blown up and blew up three cars next to it in what is alleged to have been an attempted murder of Eliot and his family, see www.iviewit.tv for graphic images.
+Not here.That Theodore Bernstein was asked by Eliot Bernstein to contact the FBI in relation to his having been the last party to take possession of Eliot’s car and have it towed to where it was blown up and blew up three cars next to it in what is alleged to have been an attempted murder of Eliot and his family, see www.iviewit.tv for graphic images.

-This case is related to ALL of the following ongoing actions worldwide involving Eliot Bernstein where there are claims of conspiracy committed by Attorneys at Law in each and where shockingly there are many links in each of the cases to the same Attorneys at Law acting in various combinations in each case, including the instant action;
+This case is related to ALL of the following ongoing actions worldwide involving Eliot Bernstein where there are claims of civil and criminal conspiracy committed by Attorneys at Law in each and where shockingly there are many links in each of the cases to the same Attorneys at Law acting in various combinations in each case, including the instant action;

 UNITED STATES DISTRICT COURT SOUTHERN DISTRICT OF NEW YORK, ELIOT I. BERNSTEIN, et al., Plaintiffs, - against - APPELLATE DIVISION FIRST DEPARTMENT DISCIPLINARY COMMITTEE, et al., Defendants.
 Case No. 07 Civ.
 11196 (SAS), Honorable Judge SHIRA A. SCHEINDLIN, U.S.D.J.
 (HEREBY FULLY INCORPORATED BY REFERENCE IN ENTIRETY HEREIN, ALL PLEADINGS, ORDERS, ETC.) (TO BE PETITIONED TO REOPEN BASED UPON FRAUD ON THE COURT AND OBSTRUCTION RECENTLY DISCOVERED).